elium-student/perfect-repo/README.md

-version 2:
+version 3:
+  * store game state in an array
+  * not allow players to play the same square twice
-  * alternately write x's and o's
+  * x and o alternate
-  * it will over write old x's and o's
-  * state is stored directly in the board
+  * console log the board